BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **BEORN 200 POINTS**

-**MAN, INFANTRY, HERO — HERO OF VALOUR**
+**MAN, INFANTRY, HERO â€” HERO OF VALOUR**

-*Beorn is a towering bear of a man — literally!
+*Beorn is a towering bear of a man â€” literally!
 A burly woodsman whose home is on the outskirts of Mirkwood, Beorn is a skin-changer, a man with the power to adopt the form of the bear that he so uncannily resembles.
 Beorn is a mighty force for good, who will play an instrumental part in